To the Members of Responsive Industries Limited

 (viii) According to the information and explanations given to us the Company has notdefaulted in the repayment of loans or borrowings to banks and financialinstitutions.

 (ix) The Company has not raised money by way of public issue offer/ further publicoffer (including debt instruments) and term loan have been applied by the Company for thepurposes for which they were raised.

-We have audited the internal financial controls over financial reporting of ResponsiveIndustries Limited ("the Company") as of March 31 2019 in conjunction with ouraudit of the Standalone Ind AS financial statements of the Company for the year ended onthat date.
+We have audited the internal financial controls over financial reporting of ResponsiveIndustries Limited (the Company') as of 31st March 2020 in conjunction with ouraudit of the standalone financial statements of the Company for the year ended on thatdate.

 Management's Responsibility for Internal Financial Controls

 The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reporting (the"Guidance Note") issued by the Institute of Chartered Accountants of India (the"ICAI").
 These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence to theCompany's policies safeguarding of its assets prevention and detection of frauds anderrors accuracy and completeness of the accounting records and timely preparation ofreliable financial information as required under the Act.